 How My Dad’s death helped me understand the value of preplanning

-On the way my dad commented he didn’t feel well, seconds later he coughed once and his unconscious head fell back.
+On the way, my dad commented he didn’t feel well, seconds later he coughed once and his unconscious head fell back.
 In complete horror, my mother from the back seat, held my dad’s head, as I raced to the police station a few blocks away.
-There, they placed dad on a respirator, forcing him to breath.
+There, they placed dad on a respirator, forcing him to breathe.
 The ambulance finally arrived and transported dad to the hospital.

 We raced home to pick up my brother.
 Our trip to the hospital was surreal.
 We didn’t know if dad was dead or alive.